Whimsy Stick

 What it produces in overexcited dogs

-• Full predatory sequence completes deliberately every session
+• Full predatory sequence completes every session

 • Wait cue trains sitting with arousal, the core skill